 Use Travel Sites

 A great place to visit isn’t necessarily a great place to live, yet finding an appealing retirement destination is similar to narrowing down a vacation getaway in many ways.
-You want to find a location which has the climate, lifestyle, and attractions that you enjoy.
+You want to find a location that has the climate, lifestyle, and attractions that you enjoy.
 You also want reviews from other people who have been in the area.

 Many cities and small towns have visitors bureaus with websites to promote tourism.
 You can find them by doing an Internet search for the city or looking up the city’s Chamber of Commerce.
 These sites are designed to show the area in the best light, but also to capture the “feel” of the area.
 They are often a great place to get a snapshot of a destination and the image it projects.
 You can also find reviews of many destinations through travel sites like TripAdvisor or Lonely Planet.

 An Internet search for tips on choosing a neighborhood will show you that there are many new sites being designed to help people relocate to their ideal destinations.
 These resources can be a great way for retirees to find their own dream homes, especially if the sites have interactive reviews and message boards.